coq/coq/doc/sphinx/practical-tools/coq-commands.rst

        - none
        - none

-:-native-output-dir: Set the directory in which to put the aforementioned ``.cmxs`` for :tacn:`native_compute`.
+:-native-output-dir *dir*: Set the directory in which to put the aforementioned ``.cmxs`` for :tacn:`native_compute`.
 Defaults to ``.coq-native``.
 :-vos: Indicate Coq to skip the processing of opaque proofs (i.e., proofs ending with :cmd:`Qed` or :cmd:`Admitted`), output a ``.vos`` files